dvdsk/Book-safe/Readme.md

 I often "forget" the time when reading a great book.
 In the past there was nothing that could be done about that.
-In the time of ereaders however, we can. _Book safe_ hides the content of one or more folders from the remarkable ui between a given time period and and adds a pdf listing what has been blocked.
+In the time of ereaders however, we can. _Book safe_ hides the content of one or more folders from the remarkable ui between a given time period and adds a pdf listing what has been blocked.
 While folders are blocked the cloud sync is disabled.

 #### Usage
 Ssh into the remarkable and then binary with a subcommands are: